Whistleblowing Policy

 All concerns reported will be treated in the utmost confidence.
 You may submit your concerns in any format, but you may be asked to confirm any verbal concerns in writing or to confirm a written record of a verbal report.

-Following receipt of a disclosure made under this Policy, an investigation meeting will be held with the individual, if deemed appropriate.
+Following receipt of a disclosure made under this policy, an investigation meeting will be held with the individual, if deemed appropriate.
 The purpose of this meeting is to gather as much information as possible from the colleague regarding their concerns, including whether they have any supporting evidence or can identify any witnesses.

 After this meeting, the investigating manager will commence a full investigation into the concerns raised.
 The investigation will aim to gather all relevant information including relevant documentary evidence or witness statements.